Conflicts of Interest in Research/Sponsored Programs

 II.
 Applicability and Prohibition

-- This policy applies to all research at NYIT whether supported by external or internal funding, sponsored or unsponsored, and to all research to be carried out at other sites in the name of NYIT.
+- This policy applies to all Research/Sponsored Programs at New York Institute of Technology (New York Tech) whether supported by external or internal funding, sponsored or unsponsored, and to all research to be carried out at other sites in the name of New York Tech.

-- No Investigator, faculty member or administrator at NYIT may participate in Research in which s/he or the Investigator's Family has a Conflict of Interest unless approved in advance in writing in accordance with this policy.
+- No Investigator, faculty member, key grant staff member, or administrator at New York Tech may participate in Research/Sponsored Programs in which they or their family have a Conflict of Interest unless approved in advance in writing in accordance with this policy.

-- No Investigator, faculty member or administrator at NYIT shall assign any student, post- doctoral fellow or other trainee or subordinate to any Research project in which that person has a Conflict of Interest unless approved in advance in writing in accordance with this policy.
+- No Investigator, faculty member, or administrator at New York Tech shall assign any student, post-doctoral fellow or other trainee or subordinate to any Research/Sponsored Programs project in which that person has a Conflict of Interest unless approved in advance in writing in accordance with this policy.

-A. "Conflict of Interest" means a Significant Financial Interest that could directly and significantly affect the design, conduct, or reporting of Research.
+A. "Conflict of Interest" means a Significant Financial Interest or an Outside Activity that could directly and significantly affect the design, conduct, or reporting of Research/Sponsored Programs.

 B. "Equity Interest" includes stocks, stock options and other ownership interests, but does not include income from investment vehicles, such as mutual funds and retirement accounts, provided the Investigator does not control the investment decisions made in these vehicles.

-C. "Institutional Responsibilities" means an Investigator's professional responsibilities on behalf of NYIT, including teaching, research, administrative functions and committee memberships.
+C. "Institutional Responsibilities" means an Investigator's professional responsibilities on behalf of New York Tech, including teaching, Research/Sponsored Programs, administrative functions and committee memberships.

-D. "Investigator" means the principal investigator and any other person who is responsible for the design, conduct or reporting of Research, including faculty, the attending physicians, interns and residents sponsored by NYIT, research scientists, clinical fellows, nurses, technicians and others engaged in Research, whether as employees or volunteers.
-"Investigator" does not include advisors, persons who provide technical support or clinical trial participants, who have no responsibility for design, conduct or reporting of the Research.
+D. "Investigator" means the principal investigator and any other person who is responsible for the design, conduct or reporting of Research/Sponsored Programs, including faculty, the attending physicians, interns and residents sponsored by New York Tech, research scientists, clinical fellows, nurses, technicians and others engaged in Research/Sponsored Programs, whether as employees or volunteers.
+"Investigator" does not include advisors, persons who provide technical support or clinical trial participants, who have no responsibility for design, conduct or reporting of the Research/Sponsored Programs.

-F. "Key Personnel" means the Principal Investigator or Project Director, and any other person identified as senior or key personnel in the grant application or in other institutional reports to the grantor.
+F.2 "Key Personnel" means the Principal Investigator or Project Director and any other person identified as senior or key personnel in the grant application or in other institutional reports to the grantor.

 H. "Remuneration" means salary or any other payment for services, including consulting fees, honoraria and paid authorship.